🎯 UPDATED 2026 | MNC Interview Experience

 Why Cash Journal is used instead of normal FI posting?

-Medium 📁 Petty Cash
+Medium πŸ“ Petty Cash

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Because: